The Beast with a Million Eyes: Production

 Reportedly the film was based on a script called The Unseen by Tom Filer.
 Roger Corman was attracted to the project because in the original draft of the script, the monster was invisible, which meant the film could be done cheaply.
 Executive producer Sam Arkoff insisted on a visible monster and space ship, but there was very little in the budget to realize these effects.
 Corman's original idea was an alien that was an ethereal force incapable of being seen.

 In April 1955, it was announced in Variety the film would be the first for Pacemaker Productions, a new company formed by Roger Corman.
-By that stage, the film had been renamed The Beast with a Million Eyes by Corman's distributor James Nicholson.
+By that stage, the film had been retitled The Beast with a Million Eyes by Corman's distributor James Nicholson.
 To circumvent union rules, it would be produced and directed by David Kamarsky, Corman's former aide, while Corman would executive produce.
 Paul Birch's casting was announced in April 1955.